CSStipendRankings/CSStipendRankings/README.md

 - **Submit a pull request with you updates.** In the pull request, please mention the source of the stipend data (e.g., your own data point, a link to an official website, etc.) and add a link to the
 MIT Living Wage Calculator.
 We will review your pull request and merge it if everything looks good.

+**Alternatively, you can also create an issue with the above information and we will add the data for you.**

 ## License
 The code and data in this repository is licensed under the [Attribution-NonCommercial-NoDerivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 See `COPYING` for details.